ug-dbg/yop/README.md

 # YOP !
-The Hit & Run ORM :-)
+The 'Hit & Run' Object-Relational-Mapping tool :-)

 ## What is YOP ?
 An ORM tool to build/execute/map SQL requests onto java objects.

 ## What YOP is not ?
 An ORM framework that manages persistent objects through a session.
 There are some very good frameworks to do this, way better than this rough DIY tool.
+And using YOP complementary to another ORM does not sound completely absurd.

 ## What are the promises ?
 Do some light/easy 'Hit & Run' CRUD in Java, using an SQL-like syntax and method references to manage propagation.